neil7057/pjl_host_system/README.md

 *   django allauth templates not inheriting from base.html on V 65.4.1
     -   manually added 'extend root base.html' to allauth base.html

+*   Not deploying to Heroku with py cache error, no static file. downgraded version of django - known issue at 5.0

+*   Some images not displaying on heroku - showing as html resource /image/ updated to {{ MEDIA_URL }} path.

 -   WCAG contrast issues.
     -